jafrnq/Coffee-Cart-App-Automation-Suite/README.md

 ## Project Overview

 The **Coffee Cart App Automation Practice** is designed to test the Coffee Cart web application.
 It covers multiple test cases to validate the cart functionality, including item addition, cart updating, and checkout processes.
-The test suite also implements cross-browser testing across Firefox and Opera.
+The test suite also implements cross-browser testing across Chrome, Edge, and Firefox.

 ## Technologies Used
 - **Java**